-Atemajac and Toluquilla valleys consist of a relatively thin cover of Quaternary lacustrine deposits overlying a thick section of Neogene volcanic rocks including silicic domes, lava and cinder cones, lithic tuffs, basalts, ignimbrites and other pyroclastic rocks, andesites and volcanic breccia, and a basement consisting of Oligocene granite (Campos-Enríquez et al., 2005;;) (Fig. 2).
+Atemajac and Toluquilla valleys consist of a relatively thin cover of Quaternary lacustrine deposits overlying a thick section of Neogene volcanic rocks including silicic domes, lava and cinder cones, lithic tuffs, basalts, ignimbrites and other pyroclastic rocks, andesites and volcanic breccia, and a basement consisting of Oligocene granite (Gutiérrez-Negrín, 1988; Urrutia et al., 2000; Campos-Enríquez et al., 2005;) (Fig. 2).
 Hydrogeologically, these valleys are underlain by two aquifers (Fig. 3).
 The upper aquifer consists of alluvial and lacustrine sediments, Pleistocene pre-caldera pyroclastic materials (Tala tuff) such as volcanic ash flows and lapilli, and rhyolitic domes.
-These sediments represent an unconfined aquifer of up to 450 m thickness with hydraulic conductivities ranging from 1.6 x 10-7 to 2.0 x 10-4 m/s and porosities from 20 to 40% (Sánchez-Díaz, 2007; CONAGUA, 2010).
+These sediments represent an unconfined aquifer of up to 450 m thickness with hydraulic conductivities ranging from 1.6 x 10-7 to 2.0 x 10-4 m s-1 and porosities from 20 to 40% (Sánchez-Díaz, 2007; CONAGUA, 2010).
 Groundwater recharge sources of this aquifer are rainwater and ascending vertical fluids from the lower aquifer (Gutierrez-Negrin, 1991).
 Groundwater flows via faults and Toba tuffs in direction to the central and northern portion of the study area.
-The lower aquifer consists of fractured andesites and basalts from Pliocene, with hydraulic conductivities and porosities ranging from 10-8 to 10-4 m/s and from 5 to 50%, respectively.
+The lower aquifer consists of fractured andesites and basalts from Pliocene, with hydraulic conductivities and porosities ranging from 10-8 to 10-4 m s-1 and from 5 to 50%, respectively.
 This semi-confined to confined aquifer has been related to geothermal fluids (Venegas et al., 1991; GEOEX-SIAPA, 2003).
 Groundwater of this aquifer flows preferentially in southeastern direction (Ramírez et al., 1982).

 Pumping wells are drilled in the upper aquifer.
 Its water table distribution is shown in Fig. 2.
 In the Atemajac valley, groundwater flow direction is oriented mainly from southwest to northeast, from the topographically higher areas, towards the Santiago river, with possible recharge from normal faults west from Guadalajara city (Fig. 3, section I and II); while in Toluquilla the flow of groundwater circulates from northwest to southeast (Fig. 3, section III) (GEOEX-SIAPA, 2003; CONAGUA, 2009).
 However, anthropogenic activity has been changing the flow paths, resulting in the formation of different cones of depression.
 The major discharge is given by well pumping activities and springs in the escarpment of the Santiago river (GEOEX-SIAPA, 2003; CONAGUA, 2009 and 2010).
-Due to the heavy extractions from the aquifer system, water table levels are falling up to 2.2 m/year and 0.3 m/yr on average in Atemajac and Toluquilla aquifers, respectively (GEOEX-SIAPA, 2003).
+Due to the heavy extractions from the aquifer system, water table levels are falling up to 2.2 m yr-1 and 0.3 m yr-1 on average in Atemajac and Toluquilla aquifers, respectively (GEOEX-SIAPA, 2003).
 The constructed well depth is up to 500 m and up to 380 m in the valley of Atemajac and Toluquilla, respectively.
 Depth to water table reaches up to 150 m below ground level in the Atemajac valley and 50 m in Toluquilla valley (GEOEX-SIAPA, 2003).

 Hydrothermal System